 A career and technology based education will help your child to be more than just an average student.
 Career and technology education can give your child what’s needed to succeed for life: technical skills, academic skills and employability skills.
 In addition, career and technical education helps students see how what they’re learning applies to the needs of employers.

-Anyone may join any first year courses for Business, Digital Design, Engineering, and Natural Resources Pathways.
+Anyone may join first year program of study courses for Culinary Arts, Digital Design, Engineering, Entrepreneurship and Natural Resources.

-*You must be at least a sophomore in order to enroll in first year Health Service Pathway course.
+*You must be at least a sophomore in order to enroll in the first year Health Services Pathway course.

 It is a Hawaii State Board of Education Honors Recognition Certificate.